pymc-devs/pymc-examples/myst_nbs/variational_inference/convolutional_vae_keras_advi.myst.md

     )
 ```

 In the generative model above, we do not know how the decoded variational parameters are passed to $q(\mathbf{z}|\mathbf{x})$.
-To do this, we will set the argument `local_RVs` in the ADVI function of PyMC3.
+To do this, we will set the argument `local_RVs` in the ADVI function of PyMC.

 ```{code-cell} ipython3
 local_RVs = OrderedDict({zs: dict(mu=enc.means, rho=enc.rhos)})
 ```

 This argument is an `OrderedDict` whose keys are random variables to which the decoded variational parameters are set (`zs` in this model).
-Each value of the dictionary contains two Theano expressions representing variational mean (`enc.means`) and rhos (`enc.rhos`).
+Each value of the dictionary contains two Aesara expressions representing variational mean (`enc.means`) and rhos (`enc.rhos`).
 A scaling constant (`len(data) / float(minibatch_size)`) is set automatically (as we specified it in the model saying what's the `total_size`) to compensate for the size of mini-batches of the corresponding log probability terms in the evidence lower bound (ELBO), the objective of the variational inference.

 The scaling constant for the observed random variables is set in the same way.